 The 2021 Legislature established some specific requirements and priorities for the No Child Left Inside Grant Program.
 The DNR has created additional funding priorities in consultation with stakeholders.
-Priorities and requirements for Phase 4 are as follows:
+Priorities and requirements for past phases were as follows:

 - Programs that maximize the number of participants, especially from new and diverse audiences with limited opportunities.

 - Audience must be youth under 18 years of age.
 Activities that include participant families also are eligible.